magicink/neat-components/README.md

 ### gridColumn(theme, span)

-Returns an element that occupies `span` number of a given theme's columns
+Creates a component that occupies `span` number of a given theme's columns

 ```javascript
 let Column = styled.div`